Digital Inclusion 101 (webinar recordings)

-Social Media Tools for Mobilizing Refugee Research
+Social Media Tools for Mobilizing Refugee Research (webinar recording)

 The current “refugee crisis” is primarily a political problem, which will require political solutions.
 And lately, it seems that political leaders have not paid much attention to solid, evidence-based research.
 Presenters argue that it is imperative that academics incorporate social media as part of their dissemination program and activities to have impact beyond specialized audiences.